Suzuki Jimny: JA51 1300

 In 1984, the SJ was revamped with the launch of the SJ413 (internal model code JA51).
-The SJ413 included a larger 1.3-liter four-cylinder engine, 5-speed manual transmission and power brakes (disc brakes on the front and drum brakes on the rear) all around.
+The SJ413 included a larger 1.3-litre four-cylinder engine, 5-speed manual transmission and power brakes (disc brakes on the front and drum brakes on the rear) all around.
 The body and interior were also redesigned, with the introduction of a roll bar, along with a new dashboard, seats, and grille.
 The SJ410 remained in production for various other markets with the old specifications.
 After the 1988 introduction of the Escudo, sales of the Jimny 1300 ended in Japan.
 The model returned to the Japanese market in May 1993, after a thorough update.

 SJ413 had the same track width as SJ410.
-As those two car models were relatively susceptible to a rollover, Suzuki introduced a wider edition of SJ413 around 1988, with its track widened by 10 cm.
-Wider track gave the vehicle more stability.
+As those two car models were relatively susceptible to a rollover, Suzuki introduced a wider edition of SJ413 around 1988, with its track widened by 10 cm, giving the vehicle more stability.
 This wider edition received the nameplate "Samurai".
 The difference in width is the only major difference between SJ413 and Samurai, apart from some minor cosmetic changes in the interior and the exterior.

 The Samurai was also produced in a long wheel base (LWB) edition for certain markets, but still with three doors.
 That LWB edition still had only two rear seats (if fitted at all) for two rear passengers, and the rear passenger leg room was the same as in the standard SWB edition.
 The extended vehicle length only affected the boot/trunk space behind the rear seats, which was significantly larger in the LWB edition.